-- The student will be found not responsible for the violation of the Student Code of Conduct. - o The student's original sanction will be upheld. - The student's original sanction will be modified.
+- The student will be found not responsible for the violation of the Student Code of Conduct. - o The student's original sanction will be upheld. - o The student's original sanction will be modified.

 The standard of preponderance of evidence (more likely than not) will be used in all decision-making.
-Once the Executive Director of Student Affairs (or designee) has rendered a decision, the student will receive a written notice of the outcome.
+Once the Executive Director of Student Affairs (or designee) has rendered a decision, the respondent (and the complainant, if there is one) will receive a written notice of the outcome, which includes any change to the result and when such results become final.
 If the student wishes to appeal the decision of the Executive Director of Student Affairs, they may submit a request in accordance with the "Final Appeal."